 I then had the misfortune of injuring my hip during an AAU summer game while attempting to dunk.
 An MRI indicated a clean break in my hip joint, which led to me being sidelined for most of my junior AAU season.
 I was back playing basketball in the fall ready to turn out for my junior season.
 At this point I was the #1 ranked basketball player in Washington state and landed in the top 50 players in the country.
 My team improved enough to gain a birth in the state tournament before losing in the first round.

-The summer of my senior year, my hard work paid off as I was selected to go to every elite camp during that summer.
+The summer of my senior year (when I met my fiancé), my hard work paid off as I was selected to go to every elite camp during that summer.
 I was given incredible opportunities to play among the other top players in the country.
 I improved my game and showcased my talent nationally.
 These camps included: Pangos All American Camp, NBPA Camp, Deron Williams Point Guard Skills Academy, Lebron James Skills Academy, Adidas Nation and Reebok Breakout Camp.